The decision to leave the EU lead many to believe that UK residents would reconsider moving to Europe after Brexit.

 A short-term boost in trade?

 The uncertainties of Brexit are prompting more people than ever to move to Europe while they can.
-This could have the positive effect between now and March 2019 of significantly boosting the trade of removals companies.

 Removal company operations

 Once a withdrawal agreement is agreed, the UK will enter a 21-month transition period.
 In this period, the UK will no longer be a member of the EU and can start official trade talks.

 The existing ‘free-tariff’ trade arrangements have been beneficial for removals companies in the UK, allowing them easy access to the European market.

 Unfavourable tariffs or burdensome restrictions could prove a hindrance to removal companies when moving clients to and from Europe,

 For example, added paperwork and checks at land borders.
 Particularly if a removals vehicle must pass through various checkpoints, could create timely delays and prove costly.